corestario/HERB/README.md

 ### How it works

-There are two types of entities who maintains the system:
+There are two types of entities who maintain the system:

 * Blockchain full nodes who run application daemon (hd).
 Let's denote them as *nodes*.